Yellow Fingernails: Signs, Vitamin Deficiencies, and Effective Remedies

 If you think you may be deficient in either of these vitamins, be sure to see a doctor so that they can perform a blood test to check your levels.

-There are many different vitamins, minerals and supplements that are important for nail health.
+Many different vitamins, minerals, and supplements are essential for nail health.

-Some of the most important ones include vitamin A, vitamin B12, zinc, biotin and omega-three fatty acids.
+The most important ones include vitamin A, B12, zinc, biotin, and omega-three fatty acids.

-Vitamin A is essential for the growth and maintenance of healthy skin and nails.
-Vitamin B12 is needed for the formation of red blood cells and DNA.
+Vitamin A is essential for healthy skin and nail growth and maintenance, and vitamin B12 is needed for the formation of red blood cells and DNA.

-Zinc is necessary for cell growth and immunity, and biotin is important for the metabolism of fats and proteins.
+Zinc is necessary for cell growth and immunity, and biotin is vital for the metabolism of fats and proteins.
 Omega-three fatty acids are also essential for maintaining healthy nails.

-If you want to maintain healthy nails, be sure to include these vitamins, minerals and supplements in your diet.
+To maintain healthy nails, include these vitamins, minerals, and supplements in your diet.

-You can get them from foods such as leafy green vegetables, seafood, nuts and seeds.
-You can also take supplements if you think you’re not getting enough from your diet.
+You can get them from foods such as leafy green vegetables, seafood, nuts, and seeds.
+If you think you’re not getting enough from your diet, you can also take supplements.

 How to Diagnose Yellow Fingernails